TommiCodes/realtime-todo-task-management-app-nestjs-and-angular/README.md

 12. NestJS, allow cors in our gateway for our angular requests & update the Auth handling (postman will then not work anymore, because no support for auth so far - to work you have to use a raw connection and send the auth token along)
 12. Add a "todoService" to our private Module `cd .\angular-frontend\src\app\private\` & `mkdir services` & `cd services` & `ng g s todo`
 13. Call our function from the dashboard onInit and see if everything works

+### [Video 7] Angular - Init ToDo List with Drag and Drop
+1. Create a Card Component, `cd .\angular-frontend\src\app\private\components\` `ng g c card`
+2. Create an `interfaces.ts` file in our private module and create a `TodoItem` interface
+3. Add DragDropModule to the imports of our `privateModule`
+4. Implement the example from https://material.angular.io/cdk/drag-drop/examples
+5. Rename CSS Classes
+6. Create TestData with the TodoItem interface, eg.g. 'testData: TodoItem[] = [....]'
+7. Update Styles and Html